-ISK has established attendance guidelines that explain expectations for attendance, define "excused" and "unexcused" absences, and explain how attendance may affect promotion and/or credit.
+ISK has established attendance guidelines as documented in parent-student handbooks that explain expectations for attendance, define "excused" and "unexcused" absences, and explain how attendance may affect promotion and/or credit.

 3.11.2 Leaving Campus

 No student shall be permitted to leave the school grounds during the school day without the approval of the Principal and consent of the parent.